Daniel-Fauland/streamlit-test/README.md

   ```

 - Run the docker container (optional)

   ```shell
   docker run -p 8080:8080 my-streamlit-app
   ```

+  **Note:** If you want to run the docker container locally on an Apple silicon Mac you should not specify the platform to built it natively for ARM to massively increase the performance of the application

 ## Deploy to GCP using Cloud Run